 |• Blacks, Elderly, People with Hypertension

-However, during strenuous exercise, athletes can lose 1 gram (or more) of sodium per hour.
-Thus, their sodium requirements can be much higher than 2.3 grams per day.
+But, during strenuous exercise, athletes can lose 1000 mg (or more) of sodium per hour.
+Thus, their sodium requirements can be much higher than 2300 mg per day.

 Further, if sodium loss is coupled with the consumption of large volumes of plain water, a condition known as "hyponatremia" can occur.
 (Translated, this term means "a low concentration of sodium in the blood.")
 Hyponatremia can cause confusion, disorientation, seizures, and can even be fatal.